Skip to main content

 “Chandra!”

 “Do not lie to me that you did not feel the same way.
 Do not say I am the only one.”
 Chandra Gupta shook his head.
-“I respected and honoured you as my brother’s wife, but deep in my heart, somewhere even before you were his wife and queen, I always liked you.”
+“I respected and honoured you as my brother’s wife.
+I saved you from drowning as my brother's wife.
+I did not intend for the feelings to come.
+But since I have known you, seen you fight your fate and be a queen, somewhere deep in my heart, somewhere even before you were queen, I always liked you.”

 “But why did you not…” Dhruva was overwhelmed.
-“Is this why… am I the reason he is dead?”
+“Is this why…" She fumbled.
+"Am I one of the reasons he is dead?”

-“No.” Chandra Gupta shook his head as he stepped forward, holding her hand in his.
+“No.” Chandra Gupta shook his head as he stepped forward, holding her cold hand in his.
 “Never.
 I would never dishonour you like that.
 I respect you too much.
-Since the day I saved your life, since the day you saved mine, we have always been allies.”
+Since the day I saved your life, since the day you saved mine, we have always been allies.
+You know that too.”

 Dhruva Devi looked unsurely at him.
-“If I willingly become your queen, what does that make me?”
+“If I willingly become your queen, what does that make me?
+I am the widow of the man you killed.”

 Chandra stopped as he felt her cold hands wrap around him, and she crashed into his warm embrace, sobbing.
+He turned to face her, with a smile on the edge of his lip.
 He held on to her, knowing that he always wanted to know what it felt like to be loved by her.
 Together, they would rule and raise children who would be the future of the empire.
 He did not care if anyone looked back at history and tagged his relationship as a sin he committed before making her queen, because he knew in his heart how long he had waited for the right time to be with her.

 Popular posts from this blog